gferhpc/supercomputing.tue.nl/pages/documentation/steps/jobs/index.md

 - `--ntasks-per-node`: The number of tasks to launch on each node.
 - `--cpus-per-task`: The number of CPU cores per task.
 - `--mem-per-cpu`: The memory required per CPU core.
+- `--gpus`: The number of GPU to use.

 ## Submitting a Job with `sbatch`